Sunday, May 30, 1982

 Saturday, July 31, 1982

-The bishop called to tell Mom that we needed to come clean the church today.
-I had assumed Mom and I were going to do it together.
-But mom doesn’t want to.
-She told me it was my job.
-When I met the bishop at church he showed me everything I had to do.
+When I met the Bishop at church, he showed me everything I had to do.
 Then he left.
-I worked as fast as I could because I wanted to be done since it was so hot inside the building.
+I worked as fast as I could because I wanted to be done since it was hot inside the building.
 It was also very scary being inside that big building by myself.
-I wanted to go back to get Elisabeth so that I wouldn’t have to be alone but then it would take even longer to get the building done.
-The bishop says it has to be done by tonight so that it can be ready for church tomorrow.
-It took me seven and a half hours to get everything done.
+I wanted to go back to pick up Beth so I wouldn’t have to be alone, but then it would take even longer to finish the building.
+The Bishop says it has to be done by tonight so it’s ready for church tomorrow.
+Even though I worked as fast as I could, it still took me 7.5 hours to get everything done.

 Monday, August 2, 1982